 Understanding Your Bank Account Records

 Keeping accurate records of your bank account activities is incredibly important for everyone.
-It helps you see exactly where your money is going and where it’s coming from, giving you a clear financial overview.
-Without these records, it’s easy to lose track of your spending and savings.
+These documents help you see exactly where your money is going and where it is coming from, giving you a clear financial overview.
+Without these records, it is easy to lose track of your spending and savings.

 What Exactly Is a Passbook?